Van Heflin: Personal life

 Heflin was the grandfather of actor Ben O'Brien and actress Eleanor O'Brien.
-Van Heflin's sister, Fran, nickname 'Fra', regularly appeared as Mona Kane, mother of Erica, in the daytime television drama series All My Children.
-She played the role from January 5, 1970 until her death in June 1994.
+Van Heflin's sister Frances Heflin, nickname "Fra", regularly appeared as Mona Kane, mother of Erica, in the daytime television drama series All My Children.
+She played the role from January 5, 1970, until her death in June 1994.

 He was also the uncle of Marta Heflin and Mady Kaplan, both actresses, and director Jonathan Kaplan.
 Heflin's brother, Martin, a public relations executive, was married to American theatre producer Julia Heflin.

 Death

-On June 6, 1971, Heflin had a heart attack while swimming in a pool.
-Medics took him to a hospital, and though he lived for nearly seven weeks, he apparently never regained consciousness.
-Van Heflin died at Cedars of Lebanon Hospital in Los Angeles on July 23, 1971 at 6:43 am, aged 62.
-He had left instructions forbidding a public funeral.
-Instead, his cremated remains were scattered in the ocean.
+On June 6, 1971, Heflin suffered a heart attack in his swimming pool.
+He was hospitalized at Cedars-Sinai Medical Center in Los Angeles for nearly seven weeks and apparently never regained consciousness.
+Heflin died on July 23, 1971, at the age of 62.
+He had left instructions requesting a private funeral.
+His cremated remains were scattered in the ocean.

 Recognition

 In 1960, Heflin was honored with two stars on the Hollywood Walk of Fame, for his contributions to motion pictures at 6311 Hollywood Boulevard, and for television at 6125 Hollywood Boulevard.
 He was inducted into the Oklahoma Hall of Fame in 1964.

-In February 2016, a biography, Van Heflin A Life in Film, by Derek Sculthorpe, was published by McFarland & Co., Inc., of Jefferson, N.C.
+In February 2016, a biography, Van Heflin: A Life in Film, by Derek Sculthorpe, was published by McFarland & Company of Jefferson, North Carolina.